dustinpfister/blog_posts/_posts/threejs-userdata.md

 ## 2 - Conclusion

-So the user data object is one way to go about having some custom data set to a given mesh object, or any object in threejs that inhertis from object 3d such as a camera object.
-There might be other ways of going about doing this sort of thing though such as having two sets of objects, one would be a collection of mesh objects in threejs, and another would be an indepedant array of user data objects.
+So the user data object is one way to go about having some custom data set to a given mesh object, or any object in threejs that inherits from object 3d such as a camera object.
+There might be other ways of going about doing this sort of thing though such as having two sets of objects, one would be a collection of mesh objects in threejs, and another would be an independent array of user data objects.